WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-Diary-of-a-developer-making-some-time-for-test-lists.markdown

 _I almost didn't write this one down, the 'don't bother' reflex was so strong.
-I wrote the code, and do not believe, at this point, that there is any issue where a load test is going to discovery problems that one at a time targeted testing will not.
+I wrote the code, and do not believe, at this point, that there is any issue where a load test is going to discover problems that one at a time targeted testing will not.
 From a history of coding and testing viewpoint it is reckless to blindly heed such a belief without at least examining the problem.
 Mistaken assumptions are the heart of all problems, but especially those pertaining to the product under load._

+_I wrote the above paragraph several hours ago, and coming back to it I realize two errors in my 'don't bother' reasoning.
+The first error is that since the feature is all about building a response, there are going to be lost of string building actions responding to a request, and depending on the system those kinds of actions can create a highly fragmented memory space - especially if running on a server that keeps everything long term in the same process.
+The second point is that future versions of this API may work with IO to fetch and store schema from storage, which would likely be impacted by load.
+Not that I started with "wrote the above... several hours ago" and how that demonstrates the impact of time on test thinking._

 What is in a list?
 ===========================================